The graduate program in sociology at the University of California, San Diego is organized on the basis of four programs of specialization:

 The department offers a course of study leading to the Doctor of Philosophy degree.
 While the Master of Arts degree is awarded as a step toward the completion of the Ph.D., applicants seeking only an M.A. degree are not accepted.

-If you have questions about the Sociology Graduate Program, the Graduate Coordinator at 858-534-4626.
+If you have questions about the Sociology Graduate Program, you may call the Graduate Coordinator at 858-534-4626.